Skip to Content

 6 Low-Calorie Wraps Under 315 Calories

-And they can do a number on your waistline.
+They can do a number on your waistline.
 And it contains a ton of sodium too.
-In fact, it has 33% of your daily sodium needs.
-Yikes!

 close up of wrap